American University of Sharjah

 Subject Number Title Instructor Days Time Room Semester

-Subject Number Description Credits Lecture Lab Department
+Subject Number Course Name Description Credits Lecture Lab Department